Skip to main content

 A coercive program transforms the concept of wellness from a personal resource into a form of mandated labor, creating a state of chronic biological threat.

 This persistent activation begins to degrade the very systems that cortisol is meant to protect.
-Instead of providing a temporary energy boost, chronically high promote insulin resistance, where your cells become less responsive to the hormone that regulates blood sugar.
+Instead of providing a temporary energy boost, chronically high cortisol levels promote insulin resistance, where your cells become less responsive to the hormone that regulates blood sugar.

 It directs your body to store visceral fat, the metabolically active fat deep within the abdomen that is a known driver of inflammation.
 Furthermore, it disrupts the delicate balance of other essential hormones, including those that regulate your reproductive health and thyroid function.